santorini19970530/python_crash_course_revision/chapter01.md

 In this chapter, you learned a bit about Python in general, and you installed Python on your system if it wasn't already there.
 You also installed a text editor to make it easier to write Python code.
 You ran snippets of Python code in a terminal session, and you ran your first program, hello_world.py.
 You probably learned a bit about troubleshooting as well.

 In the next chapter, you'll learn about the different kinds of data you can work with in your Python programs, and you'll use variables as well.

+## Key Takeaways

+**Getting Started**:
+- Install Python on your system
+- Install a text editor (Sublime Text recommended)
+- Create your first Python program
+- Learn to run programs from terminal

+**Python Installation**:
+- **Windows**: Download from python.org, add to PATH
+- **macOS**: Check for Python 3, install if needed
+- **Linux**: Usually pre-installed, use `python3` command

+**First Program**:
+- Use `.py` extension for Python files
+- `print()` function displays text
+- Run with `python filename.py`
+- Syntax highlighting helps identify code

+**Troubleshooting**:
+- Check error messages carefully
+- Verify Python installation
+- Use correct file extensions
+- Ask for help when needed